-Giant pandas live in rainy, mountainous bamboo forests 1,200 to 3,100 meters (4,000 to 10,000 feet) above sea level.
-An adult pair need about 3,000 hectares (7,400 acres) of bamboo to sustain them.
+Giant pandas live in large bamboo forests on humid and relatively high mountains — about 1,200 to 3,100 meters (4,000 to 10,000 feet) above sea level.
+Currently about 1,600 giant pandas live in over 20,000 square kilometers (8,000 mi2) of habitat.

-Minshan Mountains: the Minshan Mountains span across Sichuan and Gansu Provinces in south-west and north-west China.
-The Minshan Mountains house the largest population of pandas in China, which accounts for 44% of all China's pandas.
+The Min Mountains (岷山 Mínshān) support the largest population of pandas in China, 44% of all China's pandas.
 27 giant panda reserves have been established in the mountains to protect them.

 The Qin Mountains (秦岭 Qínlǐng) are part of China’s most important watershed, which provide a natural barrier between the North and South of the country.
 They are home to 270 Qinling pandas, a sub-species of the giant panda.

 Foping and Changqing nature reserveshave been established there to protect them and other rare species.

 Foping Nature Reserve is humid all year around, which suits suitable the pandas, and 55% of the forest is bamboo, giant pandas' only food.
 Many pandas live in this 350 km2 (140 mi2) reserve, around one for an area of 2.5 kilometers.
 Coming across a panda there is quite likely.
 The reserve is closed to travelers at the time of writing.